 The Audit Committee is a sub-committee of the Finance, Premises and General Purposes Committee.
 Its purpose is to determine a programme of internal, external and risk management.

+During the year Sophie Hamilton joined the committee.
 Attendance at meetings in the year was as follows: